gethinode/docs/content/en/guides/modules.md

 - **`rimraf _vendor && hugo mod vendor`**

   Stores the module assets in a local vendor directory instead of the system cache.
 This is required if a module uses other modules itself (so-called transitive dependencies) and ensures our example site has access to them.
+Another reason to vendor your modules is to aid additional tools, such as the [Purgecss Whitelister]({{< param "links.npm_whitelister" >}}).
+External tools do not have access to Hugo mounts, however, might require access to module files.
+Vendoring your modules ensures all module data is available on a local, known path.

   The `_vendor` directory is deleted to prevent an error when the module does **not** have transitive dependencies.
 You could remove the vendor approach in this case, however, the current scripts defined by the module template cover both scenarios.

 - **`hugo mod tidy && hugo mod tidy -s exampleSite`**